AntonShpakovych/icap-challange/README.md

 # ICAP CHALLENGE

-# To run the project you should be executed
+# To run the project you must perform the following steps

 ```shell
 #